 VENDING - The sale of any items (food, drink, merchandise) MUST BE APPROVED BY A.S.B.
-Students found to be selling items not approved by A.S.B., shall have the items confiscated, and will be returned to parent/guardian only.
-Students may not use food vending machines during class time.
-Students caught purchasing food items will have the item(s) confiscated for the remainder of the day and the student will be placed in OCD for the remainder of the period.
+Students may not sell any food products during school hours.
+Students found to be selling items not approved by A.S.B. or being sold during school hours, shall have the items confiscated, and will be returned to parent/guardian only.
+If selling items continues, further disciplinary consequences may be issued by administration.